joetechem/RVA_Dog/README.md

 The Amazon Alexa Skill, Richmond Dog Info.

-First submitted for certification at 2:30PM on June 15, 2017.
+First submitted for certification on June 15, 2017.